-The Department of Social Work expects students with prior convictions (felony or misdemeanor) to inform the Director of Field Education of such convictions prior to completing interviews with potential field agencies.
+The Department of Social Work expects students with prior convictions (felony or misdemeanor) to inform the field office of such convictions prior to completing interviews with potential field agencies.
 Laws governing work with children and agency policies may preclude students with criminal records from working in certain agencies or situations.
-Each student will be required to complete a comprehensive criminal background check before beginning their field placement, and the results can be shared with the field agency at the Field Instructor's request.
-Please see Appendix A, the College of Health and Human Sciences (CHHS) Criminal Background Screening Policy for Students.
+Each student will be required to complete a comprehensive criminal background check before beginning their field placement, and the results can be shared with the field agency at the field instructor's request.
+Please see Appendix A, the College of Health and Human Sciences (CHHS) Criminal Background Screening Policy for Students for more information.